transportersteam/FileAPI.Integration.Examples/README.md

 # FileAPI.Integration.Examples
-Collection of examples that show how to integrate the Transporters team SDKs with different technologies, like Powershell or AspNet.
+Collection of examples that show how to integrate the File API SDKs with different technologies, like Powershell or AspNet.